Back-to-School Toolkit: What You Need for Day 1

 To avoid the morning rush on that first day of school, create a list of items that your kid will need to bring, and get those items ready in advance.
 Run down the list again as you send your kiddo out the door to make sure nothing is forgotten!
 Here are some ideas to get your back-to-school checklist started:

-- Extras of supplies your kid might need or run out of, like a change of clothes, face masks, glasses cord and cleaning cloth, motivational items to provide sensory support and encourage good behavior, a pillow for positioning or safety (seizures), or hearing aid batteries.
-Check out this list put together by Undivided parents for additional ideas!
+• Extras of supplies your kid might need or run out of, like a change of clothes, face masks, glasses cord and cleaning cloth, motivational items to provide sensory support and encourage good behavior, a pillow for positioning or safety (seizures), or hearing aid batteries.
+Check out our Adaptive Tools and Supplies list put together by Undivided parents and an OT for additional ideas!

 Schedule a one-month IEP check-in

 IEP experts and fellow parents recommend scheduling an IEP check-in about four to six weeks into the new school year to make sure it’s being followed.
-Check out part two of your back-to-school toolkit for more resources to help you prepare for this check-in!
+Check out this article for more resources to help you prepare for this check-in!

 We know that the beginning of a new school year can feel overwhelming for both you and your kid.
 If you need help mapping out your priorities, making a plan, and getting your child the support they need, try a free Kickstart with an Undivided Navigator.
 They’ll help walk you through all the resources we have available, including step-by-step guides in the Undivided app and education advocacy services to make sure you’re prepared for the school year and beyond.
 Members also have access to bi-weekly Office Hours with our Education Advocate and other experts to make sure parents get all their questions answered.
 Schedule your Kickstart today to try membership for free!